 Most people suffer a sense of deep shock when they are told that they have cancer.
 It is illegal to discriminate against employees suffering from cancer.
-Having the disease is considered a protected characteristic under the equality act.
+Having cancer is considered a protected characteristic under the equality act.
 Our guide to cancer and employment law in the UK will help you understand your rights at work.

 Employers should be understanding about the fact that you are going through a very stressful time.
 Your workplace should relate to you in a supporting manner to help you cope with the cancer and its treatment.

-Understandably, some employers may not have dealt with an employee having cancer.
-The more you talk with them, the more they can try to support you in the best way.
 It’s likely that you will need to take time off work for treatment and rest afterwards.

 This time off can be taken as:-